Kościuszko Uprising: Aftermath

+The uprising was bloodily suppressed, the Polish rebels lost 27,000 and the Russians 4,080.

 After the failure of the Kościuszko Uprising, Poland ceased to exist for 123 years, and all of its institutions were gradually banned by the partitioning powers.
 However, the uprising also marked the start of modern political thought in Poland and Central Europe.
 Kościuszko's Proclamation of Połaniec and the radical leftist Jacobins started the Polish leftist movement.
 Many prominent Polish politicians who were active during the uprising became the backbone of Polish politics, both at home and abroad, in the 19th century.
 Also, Prussia had much of its forces tied up in Poland and could not field enough forces to suppress the French Revolution, which added to its success and briefly restored a Polish state.

 In the lands of partitioned Poland, the failure of the uprising meant economic catastrophe, as centuries-old economic markets became divided and separated from each other, resulting in the collapse of trade.
 Several banks fell and some of the few manufacturing centres established in the Commonwealth were closed.
-Reforms made by the reformers and Kosciuszko, aimed at easing serfdom, were revoked.
+Reforms made by the reformers and Kościuszko, aimed at easing serfdom, were revoked.
 All the partitioning powers heavily taxed their newly acquired lands, filling their treasuries at the expense of the local population.

 The schooling system was also degraded as the schools in those territories were given low priority.
 The Commission of National Education, the world's first Ministry of Education, was abolished, because the absolutist governments of the partitioning powers saw no gain in investing in education in the territories inhabited by restless Polish minorities.
 The creation of educational institutions in the partitions became very difficult.
 For example, an attempt to create a university in Warsaw was opposed by the Prussian authorities.
 Further, in the German and Russian partitions, all remaining centers of learning were subject to Germanisation and Russification; only in territories acquired by Austria was there relatively little governmental intervention in the curriculum.
 According to S. I. Nikołajew, from the cultural point of view the partitions may have given a step forward towards the development of national Polish literature and arts, since the inhabitants of partitioned lands could acquire the cultural developments of German and Russian Enlightenment.